alland07/React-Web-Component/README.md

-# Access this web Component
+# How to Access this web Component